La Revolución de Emiliano Zapata: 180° turnaround and final hits

 In 2009, the band split and La Revolucion de Emiliano Zapata resumed to be a romantic-ballad act while La Revo became the rock act, releasing a new record simply called La Revo and a video of the new hit song Mi arbol oficial, under the independent record company Discos Imposibles.

 Former frontman, Oscar Rojas, formed his own band initially naming it La Revolución de Emiliano Zapata but after a brief and amicable dispute, he named his band Retro-Revolucion.

 In 2012, Jalisco's Council for the Arts funded a documentary called Sing a song of love, directed by Ricardo Sotelo and José Leos.

+On 29 July 2026, it was announced that Javier Martín del Campo had died at the age of 75.